-The Aboveground Storage Tank Program is designed to prevent releases of oil from Aboveground Petroleum Storage Tanks (ASTs) in New Hampshire.
+The Aboveground Storage Tank Program is designed to prevent releases of oil from aboveground Petroleum Storage Tanks (ASTs) in New Hampshire.
 Petroleum ASTs are regulated by both the Department of Environmental Services (DES) and the New Hampshire Fire Marshal's Office.
 DES established rules for petroleum ASTs in April 1997.
-The rules entitled Control of Aboveground Petroleum Storage Facilities (Env-Wm 1402) with revision effective May 28, 2005 can be downloaded below.
+The rules entitled Aboveground Petroleum Storage Facilities (Env-Or 300) can be downloaded below.
 These rules apply to:

 - facilities with two or more ASTs that have a total storage capacity greater than 1,320 gallons

-(Note: ASTs with a combined capacity of 1,320 gallons or less storing fuel oil (not used oil or waste oil) used only to heat an on-premise structure are exempt.
+(Note: ASTs with a combined capacity of 1,320 gallons or less storing fuel oil used only to heat an on-premise structure are exempt.
 This includes home heating oil tanks.)

 All regulated ASTs in New Hampshire shall be registered with DES.
 To register an AST download this registration form , complete the form and mail it to DES at the address at the top of the form.
 There is no registration fee.

 All new regulated ASTs having a capacity greater than 660 gallons must be approved by DES before they can be installed.
 Approval is obtained by submitting the following:

 - an engineered site plan showing where the proposed tank will be located